15 Mobile App Development Trends for 2024

-By the end of 2020, more than 70% of total ecommerce sales will come from mobile devices.
+In 2021, more than 72.9% of total ecommerce sales came from mobile devices.
 Apps play a significant role in the current and future success of mobile commerce.

 I could go on for days listing dozens of trends about mobile commerce.
 But in an effort to keep things brief here, you can check out our complete guide to mobile ecommerce statistics.